tocteman/custom_locale/README.md

 License
 -------
-Copyright (c) 2016-2020 Language Science Press
+Copyright (c) 2016-2021 Language Science Press

 This plugin is licensed under the GNU General Public License v2.

 Upgrading From A Previous Version
 ---------------------------------
-Starting with OJS/OMP 3.2, the locale file format has changed from XML to PO.
+Starting with OJS/OMP/OPS 3.2, the locale file format has changed from XML to PO.
-Existing users of this plugin MUST convert their files when migrating from a release older than OJS/OMP 3.2 that uses this plugin.
+Existing users of this plugin MUST convert their files when migrating from a release older than OJS/OMP/OPS 3.2 that uses this plugin.

 This process is described at:
 https://github.com/pkp/pkp-lib/issues/5169

 System Requirements
 -------------------
-This plugin is compatible with OJS 3.2 and OMP 3.2.
+This plugin is compatible with OJS/OMP/OPS 3.2.

 Installation
 ------------
 To install the plugin:
- - Upload the tar.gz file in OMP (Management > Website Settings > Plugins > Generic Plugins)
+ - Upload the tar.gz file in OJS/OMP/OPS (Management > Website Settings > Plugins > Generic Plugins)

 Support
 ---------------
 A documentation on this plugin can be found in pluginDocumentation_customLocale.md